Hawaii & Alaska Volunteer Trip Overview

 We’ll leave Hawaii’s beaches for a different outdoor paradise!
-Alaska is known as the last frontier, land of the midnight sun, and place where your life will change!
-This portion of the program combines the breathtaking beauty of Alaska, meaningful service work and adventures that will have the whole family wishing they could come!
+Alaska is known as the last frontier and land of the midnight sun—it’s a place where your life will change!

-These programs are designed to nurture older teens and teach them to be more savvy travelers.
+Our Hawaii and Alaska trip is designed to nurture older teens and teach them to be more savvy travelers.
 Because as you grow, your interests and needs do too.
-So get ready to explore the very best the 50th State has to offer, connect with nature and local communities, and learn how to be an independent traveler!
+So get ready to connect with nature and local communities, and learn how to be an independent traveler!

 During this program, you will…